-Court sides with Justice Dept. on Jan.
+Appeals court sides with Justice Dept. on Jan.
 6 obstruction charge

 The Justice Department has argued that the charge — punishing anyone who obstructs or impedes an “official proceeding” — clearly fits the conduct of the rioters who halted Congress’ certification of President Joe Biden’s 2020 election victory.

-U.S. District Judge Carl Nichols, an appointee of President Donald Trump, was the was the only lower court judge overseeing the Jan.
+U.S. District Judge Carl Nichols, an appointee of President Donald Trump, was the only lower court judge overseeing the Jan.
 6 cases to dismiss the charge; every other judge who considered it said that it was correctly used.

-Nichols found that the Justice Department stretched the law — which is part of a victim, witness, or informant tampering statute — beyond its scope to inappropriately apply it in the these cases.
+Nichols found that the Justice Department stretched the law — which is part of a victim, witness, or informant tampering statute — beyond its scope to inappropriately apply it in these cases.
 Nichols ruled that a defendant must have taken “some action with respect to a document, record, or other object” in order to obstruct an official proceeding under the law.

 Richer reported from Boston.